-Should the fire suppression system trigger, call the local fire emergency number.
-Once the fire is extinguished, call your fire suppression contractor to reset and clean before resuming use of any cooking equipment.
-If your system is also tied into an alarm system, you may need to contact the alarm company or the building manager as well.
+Should the fire suppression system be activated, call the local fire emergency number.
+Once the fire is extinguished, call your fire suppression contractor to reset and clean before resuming use of any cooking appliance.
+If your heat system is also tied into an alarm system, you may need to contact the alarm company or the building manager as well.